sunpy/sunpy/docs/guide/data_types/timeseries.rst

 Note, you will need to be careful to consider units when modifying the TimeSeries data directly.
-For further details about editing Pandas DataFames you can read the `pandas documentation website <https://pandas.pydata.org/pandas-docs/stable/>`_.
+For further details about editing Pandas DataFames you can read the `Pandas documentation website <https://pandas.pydata.org/pandas-docs/stable/>`_.

 Additionally the TimeSeries provides the `~sunpy.timeseries.GenericTimeSeries.add_column` method which will either add a new column or update a current column if the